whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Can this really be true?

-The fact of the matter is that there are anti-allergen sprays available.
+The fact of the matter is that there are **anti-allergen sprays** available.

 Some of them you apply to you kitty's coat.

 Others you use on carpeting, upholstered furniture, and your mattress to render allergens harmless.

-They contain ingredients that break down the structure of allergen proteins.
+These sprays contain ingredients that break down the structure of allergen proteins.

 Sounds impressive, right?